 There are, of course, pros and cons to having a pet-friendly patio.
 Some guests may be allergic, and some dogs may be distracting or disruptive to the guest experience.

-If you want to allow pets, you could highlight featured pet days/hours, or designate a pets vs. no pets area for customers who might be allergic or might not want to share their meals alongside a four-legged friend.
+If you want to allow pets, you could highlight featured pet days/hours, or designate pets vs. no pets areas, in order to keep everyone happy.

 4. Dial Up Your Decor

-If your version of a patio is a picnic table or some folding chairs, you might need to revamp your outdoor dining strategy.
+If your patio contains little more than a picnic table or some folding chairs, you may need to revamp your outdoor dining strategy.

 According to Restaurant Development + Design, the outdoor space should be a continuation of the indoor space, but perhaps slightly more casual.